 Welcome to the website for the 2014 Lincolnshire Wood Fair.
 Winner of " The Best Community Project" in the Lincolnshire Environmental Awards, 2012.

 Things are well under way with the planning of this years event.
-We are trying to encourage an even larger range of exhibitors and people putting on demonstrations to attend this year to give the visiting public more to see.
+We are trying to encourage an even larger range of exhibitors,demonstrations and activities this year to give the visiting public more to see and do.
 Anyone interested in exhibiting should contact us via the website for more details.

 Look out for the article featuring last years event in the Spring/Summer issue of the "Good Taste Magazine"